Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 \subsection{Further application of \thmref{equivalence thm}}

-Our applications of \thmref{equivalence thm} in the last two subsections use the theorem in its contrapositive form: `if the $(G,H,n,m)$ Chromatic Floyd Theorem is not true then the $(G,H,n,m)$ Chromatic Smith Theorem is not true'.
+Our applications of \thmref{equivalence thm} in the last two subsections use \thmref{equivalence thm} in its contrapositive form: `if the $(G,H,n,m)$ Chromatic Floyd Theorem is not true then the $(G,H,n,m)$ Chromatic Smith Theorem is not true'.

-When combined with the upper bound $r_n(C_{p^k},\{e\}) \leq 1$, the direct statement -- `if the $(G,H,n,m)$ Chromatic Smith Theorem is true then the $(G,H,n,m)$ Chromatic Floyd Theorem is true' -- implies the following theorem.
+When combined with the upper bound $r_n(G,H) \leq r_{+}(G,H)$, the direct statement -- `if the $(G,H,n,m)$ Chromatic Smith Theorem is true then the $(G,H,n,m)$ Chromatic Floyd Theorem is true' -- implies the following theorem.